containerum/containerum-docs/content/kubernetes/installation/2certificates.md

 {{< / highlight >}}
 ```

-#### Generate a certificate for Kubelet clients
+### Generate a certificate for Kubelet clients

 Kubernetes uses a special mode of authorization, Node Authorizer, which also authorizes requests from Kubelet to API.
 To authorize with Node Authorizer, Kubelet uses the credentials from the `system:nodes` group and the `system:node:${HOSTNAME}` username.
-Create a certificate for each node to meet to Node Authorizer requirements.
+Create a certificate for each node to meet the Node Authorizer requirements.

 Script example: